Surajchandraa/domainprobe/readme.md

 - you can get hostname using ip address.
 - you can get infomation directly using ip address. (e.g- location,hostname,etc)
 - you can get exact location using latitude and longitude
-- get text records of domainname.
+- get text records,mx records,cname records.

 ## Usage: